Is It Cheaper to Take a Taxi or Uber in NYC? 2026 Cost Comparison (With Airport & Helicopter Option)

 Is it always cheaper to take a taxi in NYC?

 Not always.
-Taxis are often cheaper for short Manhattan trips, but Uber may be cheaper during off-peak hours.
+Taxis are often cheaper for short Manhattan trips and during surge, but Uber may be cheaper during off-peak hours or in areas where taxis are scarce.

-Why does Uber sometimes cost more than a taxi?
+Why does Uber sometimes cost more than a taxi in NYC?

 How much is a taxi from Manhattan to JFK?